Edirne in Turkey and Plovdiv in Bulgaria: Two excellent places to stop en route between Istanbul and Sofia

 The mosque itself is stunning, both inside and out, and is free to enter.
 Appropriate clothing must be worn (no shorts, headscarf for women, etc.) and shoes must be removed before entering.

 Selimiye Mosque, Edirne

 Edirne’s other must-see sight is the complex of Sultan Bayezid II Mosque and Health Museum.
 Located on the outskirts of the city, about 2km (25 minutes by foot) from the Selimiye Mosque, the complex is a hospital museum centred around the mosque.
 It is situated in isolation on the edge of the Tunca River and the series of buildings look especially impressive from afar.
 Inside the hospital part of the complex, the various rooms have been turned into a museum displaying information relating to medicine and the treatment of patients throughout its time as a hospital (the complex operated as a hospital for four centuries, from the late 1400s right through to the backend of the 1800s).
 It’s an interesting place to visit and worth the hike from the centre of town.

-Above: the Complex of Sultan Bayezid II Mosque and Health Museum, Edirne
+The Complex of Sultan Bayezid II Mosque and Health Museum, Edirne

 Away from the star attractions, Edirne remains a very affable city that doesn’t see many western tourists.
 There are two more mosques worth seeing – the Old Mosque and the impossible-to-photograph Uc Serefeli Mosque – both are in the historical part of the town and within walking distance from the Selimiye Mosque.
 The covered bazaar is also worth a poke around and we enjoyed wandering around the kaleici (old town).
 As a focal point, the Great Synagogue in the kaleici is worth tracking down but generally, it’s good just to walk around the back streets and take in the architecture of some of the more notable buildings.